mynah22/Homelab-Guides/firstConfig.md

     It's a good idea to double check what logical drive number each array was assigned
     1. in [main RAID menu](https://github.com/mynah22/Homelab-Guides/raw/main/screenshots/firstConfig/proliantRaidDelete1.jpg), highlight 'View logical drives', hit ENTER
-    2. you will be presented with a [view](https://github.com/mynah22/Homelab-Guides/raw/main/screenshots/firstConfig/proliantRaidCreate12.jpg) of your logical drives - write this information down
+    2. you will be presented with a [view](https://github.com/mynah22/Homelab-Guides/raw/main/screenshots/firstConfig/proliantRaidCreate12.jpg) of your logical drives.
+Record this information
     3. if you hit ENTER while highlighting an array you will see [a screen](https://github.com/mynah22/Homelab-Guides/raw/main/screenshots/firstConfig/proliantRaidCreate13.jpg) displaying the physical slots each disk is inserted into.
 Write this info down or label it on the disk caddies
     4. ESC to return to the main RAID menu